keshav1998/deepwiki-mcp-server/README.md

 ## Contribution

-- Follow standard Rust and Zed extension practices.
-Keep `.gitignore` as supplied for clean repos.
+- Follow standard Rust and Zed extension practices. `.mcp.rs`, function scopes, naming, and lints are enforced for zero warnings.
 - Submit issues or pull requests for enhancement, fixes, or questions.
 - Please do **not** add `pre-commit` or related config unless discussed with project maintainers.